natenka/pyneng-book-en/docs/source/book/04_data_structures/strings.rst

 String in Python is:

-* sequence of characters enclosed in quotation marks
+* sequence of characters enclosed in quotes
 * immutable ordered data type

 Examples of strings: